mendix/docs/content/en/docs/refguide/modeling/menus/view-menu/stories-pane.md

 ### 2.5 Changing the Status of a Story or a Task {#changing-status}

-To change the status of a story, select the new status in the **Status** column.
+If you use Studio Pro 10.1 or higher, you can change the status of a story on the **Stories** pane by selecting the new status in the **Status** column.
 The list of statuses to choose from can be managed via [Epics](/developerportal/project-management/epics/) in the Mendix Portal or the connected [Jira board](/developerportal/project-management/jira-connector/).

 To change the status of a task, select or clear the checkbox in the **Status** column: